F5EMEA/oltra/use-cases/app-protect/argocd/README.md

 1. Make changes to appolicy.yml

-    Open the appolicy.yml and change the policy from blocking to transparent.
+    Open the appolicy.yml, change the policy from blocking to transparent and commit the changes.

 <p align="center">
   <img src="images/git-changes.png" style="width:70%">
 </p>

-    **Commit the changes**

   > Note: Because you are accessing GitLab behind a reverse proxy, it is recommended to **Edit** instead of **WED IDE**, in case you are using the web browser to access the repository files

 2. Go to Argo CD and refresh the application.

+    Argo CD will detect the changes and immediately apply them to Kubernetes.

 <p align="center">
   <img src="images/argo-refresh.png" style="width:70%">
 </p>

-    Argo CD will detect the changes and immediately apply them to Kubernetes.

 3. Run the following command to verify that the enforcement mode has changed to transparent
     ```